tenIOIOten-old/js-TetrisScript/README.md

 # TetrisScript
-this is worked with javascript only.
+This is worked with javascript only.

 [Demo]( https://tenta1111.github.io/TetrisScript/)